gg56-webdev/fr-homepage/src/pages/delete-account.md

 If you encounter any issues or have questions regarding the account deletion process, [please contact our support team](/contact).

-Thank you for using FingeRate App.
-We value your feedback and are sorry to see you go.
+Thank you for using FingeRate App!
+We hope to see you soon for more rewards!